 Note: While applying The Ordinary niacinamide serum you may experience some foaming effect — while on rubbing-motion, that’s absolutely normal you have nothing to worry about.
 This foaming effect will last for few seconds — if you don’t use too much.
 Therefore 2-3 drops is just ok (a little goes a long way).

 How To Apply.

-The Ordinary niacinamide serum is to be applied two times daily (morning & night) for optimum result – according to the company.
+The Ordinary niacinamide serum is to be applied two times daily (morning & night) for optimum result – according to the brand.
 And that’s exactly how I’ve been applying the serum.

 Aqua (Water), Niacinamide, Pentylene Glycol, Zinc PCA, Dimethyl Isosorbide, Tamarindus Indica Seed Gum, Xanthan gum, Isoceteth-20, Ethoxydiglycol, Phenoxyethanol, Chlorphenesin.
 Learn how to read skincare ingredient lists.